visit-dav/visit/src/doc/cli_manual/functions.rst

     A string containing the path to a Python Expression Filter script file.

 type : string
-    An optional string defining the output type of the expression.Default type: 'scalar'Avalaible types: 'scalar','vector','tensor','array','curve'Note: Use only one of the 'source' or 'file' arguments.If both are used the 'source' argument overrides 'file'.
+    An optional string defining the output type of the expression.
+    Default type -- 'scalar'
+    Avalaible types -- 'scalar','vector','tensor','array','curve'
+    Note -- Use only one of the 'source' or 'file' arguments.
+    If both are used the 'source' argument overrides 'file'.

 **Description:**